 When it comes to discussing housing expenses in the financial independence community … the rent vs. buy debate often comes up.

-So we need to either rent or buy.
+So we need to either rent or buy a house.

 My wife and I value the stability of owning a place we can call home.
 So for us … we choose to buy instead of rent.

 That doesn’t necessarily mean we haven’t consider renting.
 But for now, we want to own a home that is ours.

 Interestingly enough … we have also realized that renting in our local area is actually more expensive than buying.
 So there is a financial savings in our location.

 For example, a quick search on rental homes in our zip code tells me we can rent a similar home to ours for a price range between $1,900 to $2,200 per month.